 What is the annual call-out meeting?

-This meeting is designed to be an informational meeting for both prospective and returning players and their families.
+This mandatory meeting is designed to be an informational meeting for both prospective and returning players and their families.
 Our athletic director shares information about the upcoming season, player fees, fundraising, and introduces the coaching staff.
 This meeting is typically scheduled in the fall prior to the new season's start.
 Please check the Kings website and social media pages for further information regarding the date, time, and location of this meeting as it approaches.

 What expenses do the fees cover?